-ACADEMIC FORGIVENESS POLICY
+ACADEMIC FORGIVENESS POLICY (REVISED 2019)

-The Academic Forgiveness Policy, or AFP, (revised 2019) allows a student with first term enrollment of fall 2013 through spring 2019 to eliminate from the GPA calculation up to three courses in which a D or F was earned.
-Students with first term enrollment of summer 2019 or later can eliminate a maximum of two courses.
-Detailed information is available at Academic Forgiveness
+The Academic Forgiveness Policy (AFP) allows an enrolled student seeking a Clemson University degree, with first term of enrollment fall 2013 through spring 2019 to eliminate from the GPA calculation up to three courses in which a D or F was earned.
+Students with first term of enrollment summer 2019 or after can eliminate a maximum of two courses.
+Further information on specific questions related to the use of Academic Forgiveness can be found at this.
+Link